top of page

 Zuul

-The Cretaceous (along with the Mesozoic) ended with the Cretaceous–Paleogene extinction event, a large mass extinction in which many groups, including non-avian dinosaurs, pterosaurs, and large marine reptiles, died out.
-The end of the Cretaceous is defined by the abrupt Cretaceous–Paleogene boundary (K–Pg boundary), a geologic signature associated with the mass extinction that lies between the Mesozoic and Cenozoic Eras.
+The Cretaceous (along with the Mesozoic) ended with the Cretaceous-Paleogene (K-Pg) extinction event, a large mass extinction in which many groups, including non-avian dinosaurs, pterosaurs, and large marine reptiles, died out.
+This event, likely triggered by an asteroid impact, is marked by the abrupt K-Pg boundary, a distinct geologic layer separating the Mesozoic and Cenozoic Eras.
+In its aftermath, mammals and avian dinosaurs rapidly diversified, becoming the dominant land animals of the Cenozoic Era.

 Zuul is an ankylosaurid.
 Ankylosaurids are a family of armored dinosaurs within Ankylosauria, best known for the large bony clubs at the ends of their tails, distinguishing them from their nodosaurid relatives.
 Like all ankylosaurs, they were herbivorous, quadrupedal, and covered in bony osteoderms for defense.
 Ankylosaurids typically had broader, more triangular skulls, shorter limbs, and a more compact body compared to nodosaurids.

 They first appeared in the Early Cretaceous and persisted until the end of the Mesozoic.
 Fossils of ankylosaurids are most commonly found in North America and Asia.
+Ankylosauridae and nodosauridae make up the larger group ankylosauria, which, along with the stegosaurs, form the group Thyreophora, known for their various combinations of armor and spikes.

 bottom of page